 The gcp:dataplex/lakeIamBinding:LakeIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Dataplex lakes.
-It provides authoritative control over which identities have a specific role.
-This guide focuses on two capabilities: binding a role to multiple members and adding single members non-authoritatively.
+It provides authoritative control over which identities have a specific role while preserving other role assignments.
+This guide focuses on two capabilities: authoritative role binding with multiple members and non-authoritative single member addition.

-IAM bindings reference existing Dataplex lakes by name, location, and project.
+IAM bindings reference existing Dataplex lakes and require valid project and location identifiers.
 The examples are intentionally small.
-Combine them with your own lake infrastructure and identity management.
+Combine them with your own lake infrastructure and identity management strategy.

 Grant a role to multiple members